 Skip to Content

-Published by Scribe Clarissa Goenawan is an Indonesian-born, Singaporean author who has so far penned two novels, both set in Tokyo and both reminiscent of supernatural romance and drama manga, as well as the novels of Haruki Murakami.
-The Perfect World of Miwako Sumida is a subtly fantastical story, driven by themes of love, loss, …
+Clarissa Goenawan is an Indonesian-born, Singaporean author who has so far penned two novels, both set in Tokyo and both reminiscent of supernatural romance and drama manga, as well as the novels of Haruki Murakami.
+The Perfect World of Miwako Sumida is a subtly fantastical story, driven by themes of love, loss, and grief.
+It …

-Read More about Review: The Perfect World of Miwako Sumida by Clarissa Goenawan
+Read More about The Perfect World of Miwako Sumida by Clarissa Goenawan BOOK REVIEW

 Paul B. Preciado is a gargantuan figure in so many ways.
 A Spanish, French, and English-speaking transgender – and rather nomadic – philosopher, essayist, and writer with an enormous scope of expertise in the realms of sexual politics and identity.
 An Apartment on Uranus is a collection of chronological essays which begin in March 2013 …

-Read More about Review: An Apartment on Uranus by Paul B. Preciado
+Read More about An Apartment on Uranus by Paul B. Preciado BOOK REVIEW

 If there’s one thing we take for granted, it’s ourselves.
 We might be thankful for our jobs, our friends and loved ones, our money, even our lucky stars.
 But, even if we’re not as tall, thin, or beautiful as we’d like to be, we usually feel secure in the idea of taking our ‘selves’ for …

-Read More about Review: Uncomfortable Labels by Laura Kate Dale
+Read More about Uncomfortable Labels by Laura Kate Dale BOOK REVIEW

-My Brother’s Husband is translated from the Japanese by Anne Ishii For the bulk of his career, fifty-four-year-old manga artist Gengoroh Tagame has focussed his creative energy into producing gay erotica.
+Translated from the Japanese by Anne Ishii For the bulk of his career, fifty-four-year-old manga artist Gengoroh Tagame has focussed his creative energy into producing gay erotica.
 He has been a driving force for gay men in the world of Japanese art, influencing countless gay writers and artists.
-Tagame has now …
+Tagame has now come out with something …

 My Lesbian Experience with Loneliness is a graphic memoir composed with raw and honest pain.
 It opens your eyes to an important yet painful reality in Japan, all through the use of dark humour, minimalist art, and queer honesty.
 Back in the summer of 2016 I was walking through Tokyo, somewhere near the Shibuya district, …